 FACTORS THAT FAVOR THE UNDER

-The weather report calls for the best hitting weather of all games on today's slate, as it relates to temperature and humidity.
+The weatherman calls for the fourth-best pitching weather on the slate today, as it relates to temperature and humidity.